elizabethcd/FurnitureConverter/README.md

 ## How to Use

-* Install python 3 of some sort
+* Install python 3 of some sort: https://www.python.org/downloads/
 * Install the packages used, if needed
   * In a terminal window, type `pip install json5` and hit return
   * Similarly, type `pip install pillow` and hit return